 On Psalm 47

-In our days the enemy is "the prince of this world" (Jn 14:30, 16:11).
-The Lord restricts his authority.
-Eventually the Lord will terminate his authority.
-Then the Lord will reign, as we read in Revelation.
+In our days, the enemy is "the prince of this world" (Jn 14:30, 16:11).
+However, the Lord restricts his authority.
+Eventually, the Lord will terminate his authority.
+Then, the Lord will reign on earth, as we also read in Revelation.

 (Rev 19:6) And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia: for the Lord God omnipotent reigneth.

 (Psa 47:1) To the chief Musician, A Psalm for the sons of Korah.
 O clap your hands, all ye people; shout unto God with the voice of triumph.

 The Hebrew word translated "people" is actually a plural form meaning "peoples".
 The BDB lexicon defines the word translated "triumph" with the meaning "ringing cry".
 The word can refer to a proclamation, as in Ps 107:22 and 1Ki 22:36, or to a supplication, as in Ps 17:1 and Ps 61:1.
 The word is also used in the context of joy and praise, as in Ps 126:2, Ps 118:15, and Is 35:10.
 It is also translated "singing, rejoicing, ... ".
 The phrase translated here "voice of triumph" is translated "voice of joy" in Ps 42:4, "voice of rejoicing" in Ps 118:15, and "voice of singing" in Is 48:20.
 Those who love the Lord will rejoice when he will reign.

 (Psa 47:2)NKJVTM For the LORD Most High is awesome;